CPAN-Security/security.metacpan.org/docs/glossary.md

 ### Substantial Modification

-> A change to the product with digital elements following its placing on the market, which affects the compliance of the product with digital elements with the essential requirements set out in the EU Cyber Resilience Act, Annex I, Part I, or which results in a modification to the intended purpose for which the product with digital elements has been assessed.
+> 1. A change to the product with digital elements following its placing on the market, which affects the compliance of the product with digital elements with the essential requirements set out in the EU Cyber Resilience Act, Annex I, Part I, or which results in a modification to the intended purpose for which the product with digital elements has been assessed.
 (CRA 2024-03)
+>     * Where products with digital elements are subsequently modified, by physical or digital means, in a way that is not foreseen by the manufacturer [...], the modification should be considered as substantial.
+(CRA 2024-03 Recital 38)
+>     * Security updates are not Substantial Modifications.
+(CRA 2024-03 Recital 39)
 >
 > (Ref: [CRA 2024-03](#references-and-terms))